louisnfr/42-better-blackhole/README.md

 # 42 Better Blackhole

-Chrome extension to display the number of days remaining before being absorbed by the black hole of 42.
+Chrome extension to display the number of days remaining before being absorbed by the blackhole of 42.
 The date is displayed below.

 <p float="left">
   <img src="https://user-images.githubusercontent.com/57815912/161407049-c4780a63-5e66-48ff-b74a-db6ec29a8af2.png" />